Beliavsky/Fortran-Tools/README.md

 ### Profiling
 [Caliper](https://github.com/LLNL/Caliper): library to integrate performance profiling capabilities into applications, from LANL.
 To use Caliper, developers mark code regions of interest using Caliper's annotation API.
 Applications can then enable performance profiling at runtime with Caliper's configuration API.

+[HPCToolkit](http://hpctoolkit.org/): integrated suite of tools for measurement and analysis of program performance on computers ranging from multicore desktop systems to the nation's largest supercomputers.
+By using statistical sampling of timers and hardware performance counters, HPCToolkit collects accurate measurements of a program's work, resource consumption, and inefficiency and attributes them to the full calling context in which they occur.

 [timemory](https://github.com/NERSC/timemory): performance measurement and analyis package with modular and reusable components which can be used to adapt to any existing C/C++ performance measurement and analysis API and is arbitrarily extendable by users within their application, from NERSC

 ### Refactoring